 As mentioned above, this is similar to some of the criticisms levelled at Anne Carson’s translation of Sappho and even at her an Oresteia, i.e. redacting the work’s original historical context leaves certain aspects of it feel shallow, inconsequential, lacking of the socioeconomic and historical background they hinted at in the original text.

-Other reviewers, such as Stewart Pringle, have criticized the translation for not modernising enough, throwing in surface-level nods to contemporary culture, but letting the dialogue be fraught with the tensions of its original nineteenth century setting:
+Other reviewers, such as Stewart Pringle, have criticised the translation for not modernising enough, throwing in surface-level nods to contemporary culture, but letting the dialogue be fraught with the tensions of its original nineteenth century setting:

 “Set nominally on the Isle of Man in what could just about be the 21st century, Reiss’ version makes only the most modest and superficial nods to its contemporary setting.
 Characters walk on stage listening to iPods and puffing on Pall Mall blues, but when they open their mouths the production is sucked back a hundred years and only the occasional, rather desperate mention of mobile phone contracts make any effort to anchor it in the here and now.
 There is the briefest allusion to the cult of celebrity, but it’s never explored in any depth or pursued to its logical conclusion.
 Trigorin still yearns to be Tolstoy, Konstantin still anticipates the symbolists, nothing new is sought out or skewered: having been tasked with reimagining the play it would be fairer to say Reiss has changed the desktop theme.

 Modernisation aside – and it pretty much sweeps itself aside – we’re left with a competent but unengaging production of The Seagull that too frequently confuses understated for inert.”